primoburner/primoburner-wiki/_sources/primoburner-for-cpp/getting-started-linux/create-cpp-command-line-tool-cmake.md

 ---
 title: Create a Command Line Tool using CMake on Ubuntu
 metadata:
-    description: This page describes the steps needed to configure CMake project for AVBlocks Command Line Tool on Ubuntu
+    description: This page describes the steps needed to configure CMake project for PrimoBurner Command Line Tool on Ubuntu
 taxonomy:
     category: docs
 ---